Oscar-Winning Lessons: Defeating Circumstances:

 - North Memphis was a bustling blue-collar town.
 In 1968, Martin Luther King was shot 5 miles south.
 Memphis fell apart; big companies and industries left.
-Today, your on your 3rd generation of loss and hopelessness.
+Today, you’re on your 3rd generation of loss and hopelessness.

 - These kids had suffered so much.
 All they were looking for was some consistency from somebody.
-It was a great opportunity to give them their basic needs: Love, self-assurance and consistency.
+It was a great opportunity to give them their basic needs: Love, self-assurance, and consistency.